bobby-didcoding/django-tutorial/steps/module_2.md

 Starting development server at http://127.0.0.1:8000/ Quit the server with CTRL-BREAK.
 ```
+>Note: Don't worry about the unapplied migration error message in your terminal.
+We'll deal with that soon enough.

 You should now be up and running!
 >Note: Open an incognito browser when testing your project (Ctrl + Shift + N)